 It’s always beneficial when a toner contains a healthy dose of antioxidants.
 For one, they help restore the health and vitality of skin cells.
 For another, they reduce free-floating oxygen molecules that may damage cells.

-Ingredients such as aloe vera and hyaluronic acid help skin to retain moisture while preventing it from leaving the skin during the application of toner.
+Ingredients such as aloe vera and hyaluronic acid help skin retain moisture while preventing it from leaving the skin during the application of toner.
 Maintaining the proper level of hydration is vital for the overall health and appearance of your skin.

 Many toners also include chamomile and other natural ingredients that help soothe the skin.
 If you have sensitive skin, make sure that the toner you choose has skin-soothing ingredients.